 Making a Will

-Making a will is a fairly straightforward thing to do but very easy to put off.
-It is an important part of estate planning and it is the one way that you have available to ensure that you decide how your assets are to be shared out.
+Making a Will can be fairly straightforward but is one of those things that is often put off!
+It is an important part of estate planning as it is the one way that you can ensure that your assets are shared out in accordance with your wishes.

 - be in writing